 Cigar Shapes and Sizes

-Cigars are measured by two factors: length (in inches) and ring gauge, which refers to the cigar’s diameter in 64ths of an inch.
-For example, a 50 ring gauge cigar is about 0.78 inches thick.
-Standard dimensions help consumers understand and compare options in an informative way.
-The most common cigar shapes include straight-sided cigars (Parejos) and shaped cigars (Figurados).
+Cigars are measured by two factors: length (in inches) and ring gauge (diameter).
+For example, a 50-ring gauge cigar is about 0.78 inches thick.

-Our Complete Guide to Cigar Shapes and Sizes breaks down every major format, from Churchills to Lanceros, and what each one offers.
+Looking for the perfect shape and size to match your taste and time?
+Our Complete Guide to Cigar Shapes and Sizes breaks down every major format, from Churchills to Lanceros.

 Cigar Strength and Flavor

-Understanding flavor and strength is one of the most rewarding parts of the journey.
 Dive deeper into how tobacco blends and aging affect flavor in our article: Understanding Cigar Flavor Profiles.

 How to Choose Your First Cigar

-Look for cigars with complex flavors that include tasting notes like coffee beans, cream, or earthy spices.
-Be aware that many brands have similar names or designs, which can be confusing for consumers.
-Consider the size and ring gauge — thinner cigars may burn hotter and faster, while a fat cigar with a larger ring gauge often provides a cooler, more extended smoking experience.
+Look for tasting notes like coffee, cream, or earthy spices.
+Consider size and ring gauge; thinner cigars may burn hotter and faster, while larger ring gauges often provide a cooler, longer experience.

-Not sure which cigar to actually try first?
+Not sure which cigar to try first?
 We’ve got your back.
 Our Beginner’s Buying Guide: Choosing Your First Cigar will walk you through specific brands, blends, and tips to shop with confidence.

 How to Cut, Light, and Smoke a Cigar Properly